facjure/dossier/README.md

 **early development**.

-This library was broken apart from Poetroid, and currently works (almost) for basic search, backup, and other simple things.
-Roadmap includes:
+This library was broken apart from an internal webapp (Poetroid), and currently works (almost) for basic search, backup, and other simple things.
+The roadmap includes:

 - [Aggregation](http://www.elasticsearch.org/guide/en/elasticsearch/guide/current/_buckets.html) for 'Collections'
 - ‘Related documents’ based on existing metadata